7 Facts About Guide Dogs

 6. Not all dogs will graduate Guide Dog puppy school.

 Not all dogs can become guide dogs.
-This can be because of health reasons, behaviour or temperament.
+This can be because of health reasons, behavior or temperament.
 This does not mean that the dogs that don’t graduate won’t make wonderful pets.
 Dogs that don’t graduate often stay with the owner that raised them as a puppy or are adopted by another loving family.

-7. Guide Dogs retire
+7. Guide Dogs Retire

 Guide dogs will usually retire from work at around the age of 10 or 11.
 Just like any dog at this age, they will often be showing signs of ageing, such as arthritis.
 Sometimes a guide dog will begin to show signs it needs to be retired.
 Most guide dogs are very excited when they hear their harness.
 But if they begin to avoid their harness and not want to put it on, it is often a sign that they are no longer up to full working life and need to be retired.